-- Devereux’s Internet facilities and computing resources must not be used knowingly to violate laws and regulations of the United States or any other nation, or the laws and regulations of any state, city or other local jurisdiction.
-Use of any company resources for illegal activity is grounds for immediate employee dismissal, and Devereux will comply with reasonable requests from law enforcement and regulatory agencies for logs, diaries and archives on individuals’ Internet activities.
+- Devereux Advanced Behavioral Health’s Internet facilities and computing resources must not be used knowingly to violate laws and regulations of the United States or any other nation, or the laws and regulations of any state, city or other local jurisdiction.
+Use of any company resources for illegal activity is grounds for immediate employee dismissal, and Devereux Advanced Behavioral Health will comply with reasonable requests from law enforcement and regulatory agencies for logs, diaries and archives on individuals’ Internet activities.

 - Employees and clients with Internet access may only download software with direct business use, and must arrange to have such software properly licensed and registered.
 Downloaded software must be used only under the terms of its license.
 Employees and clients with Internet access may not use company Internet facilities to download entertainment software or games, or to play games against opponents over the Internet.
 The use of non-business related streaming audio and video is prohibited (music, stock tickers, news streams).

 - No employee or client may use the company’s Internet facilities to deliberately propagate any virus, worm, Trojan horse, trap-door program code or any form of destructive programming.

 - No employee or client may use the company’s Internet facilities, knowingly, to disable or overload any computer system or network, or to circumvent any system intended to protect the privacy or security of another user.